 You can read about how I did it here, with videos by dog trainers explaining some of the basic methods.

-Teaching Your Dog Not to Kill the Chickens
+How to Teach Your Dog Not to Kill Chickens

 These are some of the basic steps I used to train Badger, and that many experienced chicken-keepers recommend.
 Keep reading for the details!